branlam/CS4220/Week02/homework.md

 #### 4. Write a function called createAnimals and is able to create an object.
 The function createAnimals accepts a nested array of objects which contain a property and what that property should be assigned to.
 The function should create a nested object with the key as the index from the array and the value which is the object created from the property and assignment.

-HINT: You may use the words 'property' and 'assign' to check whether it is a property key or an assigned value.
+HINT: You may use the words 'property' and 'assign' as needed to compose the expected output object.

  ```
     const arr =